 Bees and wasps become agitated by the strong odor of sweat.
 If you’ve been running or biking and smell ‘as bad as a bear,’ which, by the way, is one of their natural predators, you may provoke them.
 To keep under their scent-radar, freshen up—preferably with unscented soap and water before any planned encounters with strenuous yard work or the great outdoors where you’ll be likely to meet.

 Tuck in your shirt.
-Dress in light colored, close fitting clothing, with long pants and sleeves.
-Bright floral patterns attract unwelcomed attention, as do dark colors.
-Bees tend to associate dark clothing with the color of bears and skunks, two of their natural enemies in the wild, and may respond defensively to your black jeans.
+Dress in light-colored, close-fitting clothing, with long pants and sleeves.
+Bright floral patterns attract unwelcome attention, as do dark colors.
+Bees tend to associate dark clothing with the color of bears and skunks, two of their natural enemies in the wild and may respond defensively to your black jeans.
 Ditto for dark hair.
 Your best bet is to cover it with a hat.

 Be careful when eating fruits and sugary food outside.
 Cover all food and drinks.
 Wrap and properly dispose of peach pits, melon rinds, apple and orange peels.
 Put them and any empty drinks cans in a covered refuse container.
 Also, when drinking outside, use a cup.
 Yellow jackets are notorious for crawling into drink cans unnoticed.

 5. Don’t go barefoot.

 Wasps often make their nests in the ground.
 Bees are very likely to be sipping nectar from clover flowers in the grass.
 Foot protection, even just flip-flops, will reduce the risk of an unexpected sting.

 6. Keep your distance.